 Z Grills offers standard sized grills with either 450, 550, 600, 700, or 1000 square inches of primary cooking surface area.
 Each of these grills also features a warming rack, which provides additional cooking space to work with.

 Traeger’s flagship Traeger Pro Grill comes in two sizes – 575 square inches of cooking surface area and 780 square inches of cooking surface area.
 However, they also have other grills that offer some interesting sizes.
-Namely, they offer a Renegade Pro Grill that has 380 square inches of cooking surface area and an entire line of that offer around 300 square inches of cooking surface area.
+Namely, they offer a Renegade Pro Grill that has 380 square inches of cooking surface area and a line of portable Ranger pellet grills that offers around 300 square inches of cooking surface area.

 This category is a really close call – and we have a hard time choosing a distinct winner.
 Z Grills definitely has a more robust size selection when it comes to “standard” sized grills, and they also offer a great choice for a large capacity grill at 1,000 square inches of primary cooking surface area.